BroadleafCommerce/blc-paypal/docs/PayPal-Quick-Start.md

-# PayPal Express Checkout Quick Start
+# PayPal Checkout Quick Start

 Broadleaf Commerce offers an out-of-the-box PayPal solution that requires little configuration and is easily set up.

 **You must have completed the [[PayPal Environment Setup]] before continuing**

 ## Prerequisites
-Please familiarize yourself with the []PayPal Express Checkout documentation](https://developer.paypal.com/docs/integration/direct/express-checkout/integration-jsv4/) before proceeding.
+Please familiarize yourself with both the PayPal Checkout (https://developer.paypal.com/docs/checkout/) and the PayPal REST API documentation (https://developer.paypal.com/docs/api/overview/) before proceeding.

 ## Add the Maven Dependency
 Once you have established an account with PayPal, begin by including the PayPal Module dependency to your main pom.xml.